Board of Directors

 Next Scheduled: May 2019

-Fourth quarter / fiscal year end meeting to review and make recommendations to Board of Directors: annual financial statements; policies related to finance & risk management; etc.
+Fourth quarter / fiscal year end meeting to review and make recommendations to Board of Directors: annual financial statements, including presentation by BCWI accounting firm Grant Thornton; policies related to finance & risk management; etc.

 Board Governance Committee